-A wage garnishment or wage attachment is an order from a court or a government agency that is sent to your employer.
-It requires your employer to withhold a certain amount of money from your paycheck and then send this money directly to your creditor.
+A wage garnishment or wage attachment is an order from a court or a government agency.
+A creditor that receives it must withhold a certain amount of money from your paycheck and then send the funds directly to your creditor.
 Different garnishment rules apply to different types of debt—and garnishment laws limit the funds taken from your paycheck.

-For any given workweek, creditors are allowed to garnish the lesser of:
+For any given work week, creditors are allowed to garnish the lesser of:

 Example.
-Let’s assume you earn $1,000 per week and your net wages (disposable earnings) are $700 after all required deductions.
-The current state hourly minimum wage is $8.00, multiplying it by 40 gives us $320.
-This means that your wages can be garnished up to $175 ($700 times 25%) or $380 ($700 minus $320) per week, whichever is less.
+Let’s assume you earn $1,000 per week, and your net wages (disposable earnings) are $700 after all required deductions.
+The current state hourly minimum wage is $11.00 (as of 2018), multiplying it by 40 gives us $4400.
+Your wages can be garnished up to $175 ($700 times 25%) or $260 ($700 minus $440) per week, whichever is less.
 As a result, your wages may be garnished up to $175 per week.

 Under federal law, creditors may garnish the lesser of: